getmoro/moro/backend/CONTRIBUTING.md

 This will automatically run `npm run configure-db` from the npm `prestart` script to apply db changes if there is any.

+KNOWN BUG: There is currently a bug in dev server that requires manual server restart when changing `.gql` files.
+Type rs in the console and press enter and it will restart the server.

 ### Authentication

 #### Local